dyzlx/Dsmp/README.md

 # Dsmp
- dyz spring maven parent - it is a father pom for dyz spring boot service
+ dyz service maven parent - it is a father pom for dyz spring boot service